Applying to the Program

 Q. Is a stipend or salary of any kind provided to accepted students?

 Interns are paid $14 per hour.
 No further compensation or stipend is provided.
-Note items 1 and 2 below - arrangements should be made accordingly
+Note bulleted items below - arrangements should be made accordingly

 Q. Can I get financial aid or a scholarship to help me pay for my transportation and room and board?